52147/Data-Structure-Note/README.md

    * Proofs by induction:
    * 1. a statement is true for a smallest case
    * 2. and can show that one case implies the next case
    *  => then we know the statement is true for all cases.
  * Base case(to stop):
    * Any recursive call must make progress toward a base case(can be computed without recursion) in order to terminate eventually.

 * Fibonacci numbers: A sequence of numbers in which the ith number is the sum of the two previous numbers.

 * Using stack to implement:
   * Java implements recursive methods by using an internal stack of activation records.
-  * The stack of activation records is used because methods return in reverse order of their invocation
+  * because methods return in reverse order of their invocation
   * Recursion can always be removed by using a stack to save space.

 * Activation record:
   *  is used to manage the information needed by a single execution of a procedure.
-  *  An activation record is pushed into the stack when a procedure is called and it is popped when the control returns to the caller function.
+  *  is pushed into the stack when a procedure is called and it is popped when the control returns to the caller function.